 When Kevin Camelo Bonilla ’21 was a young boy, his mother taught him an important lesson about thoughtfulness toward others.
 “She always told me to live my life in color, meaning always be considerate of everyone around me and in the work that I do,” he says.
 “I'm a designer by nature, and that requires me to think about the human who is interacting with my designs on their screen.”

-Camelo Bonilla is working toward a dual degree in graphic design from the S.I.
+Camelo Bonilla earned a dual degree in graphic design from the S.I.
 Newhouse School of Public Communications and in information management and technology from the School of Information Studies (iSchool).
 He can trace his interest in computers back to when he was about 3 years old, when he taught himself to play tycoon games like SimCity.

-Now in his senior year, he’s looking forward to a career in graphic design and development where his work can make an impact on others.
+Now with his undergraduate work behind him, he’s starting a career in visual design and development where his work can make an impact on others.

 From Sin City to Salt City